+The underlying data for the example in Figure 9 and the following figures originate from an experiment with 180 repetitions and boundary conditions: k = 0.0599, $Re = 3 \cdot 10^5$ and $\alpha(\phi) = 18^\circ + 7^\circ \cdot \sin(\phi)$.
 For this application hierarchical clustering turned out to produce groups that were physically meaningful and shared features.
-Hierarchical clustering creates links between data points (in our case a single cycle of a dynamic stall test) to form a dendrogram as seen in Figure 4.
+Hierarchical clustering creates links between data points (in our case a single cycle of a dynamic stall test) to form a dendrogram as seen in Figure 7.
 The dendrogram is then cut at a height which results in a given number of clusters.
-As longer branches indicate bigger differences, the height of cutting should be chosen so, that the longest branches are cut.
 The clustering was implemented using scipys (Jones et al., 2019) hierarchical clustering algorithm (scipy.cluster.hierarchy) with the ward method as a measure for distances between newly formed clusters.
 Hierarchical clustering was chosen after exploratory analysis showed that other basic algorithms such as KMeans tended to perform poorly for this data.

 Another way of presenting the data is to use Multidimensional Scaling (MDS) (Borg and Groenen, 2007).
 MDS essentially takes a cloud of data points with high dimensionality and squashes the points onto a low dimension plane while attempting to maintain the distance between the points.
 In our case, each time step of a single series represents a dimension or feature which results in dimensionality that is incredibly difficult to interpret.
 Now take each series as a single data point and then squash it onto a 2D plane, and the data reveals an underlying structure.
-We can then color each point and use a k nearest neighbors classifier to color the background as seen in Figure 4.
-The resulting point cloud (hopefully) inherents distinct clusters.
-The number of clusters encounterd here, gives a good first estimation about a reasonable cluster number for further analysis.
+We can then color each point and use a k nearest neighbors classifier to color the background as seen in Figure 8.
 So instead of creating a chaos of overlapping time series, the data appears as a low dimensional representation image with each color representing time series with similar behavior.
 In some circumstances, the coordinates of the image will even have a clear physical meaning i.e. dimension 1 could correlate with Reynolds number.
 A broad overview of the algorithm used in this paper can be found in Figure 4.